MoviePass just lost $132 a share and it's trading at 5¢

 It has burned through more than $219 million in cash since the beginning of the year.
 Most of that money, more than $150 million, has been spent in the last quarter.

 Meanwhile, the company's cash reserves are dwindling.
-It has only $15.5 million in cash on its balance sheet, and warned that "without raising additional capital, there is substantial doubt about the company's ability to continue as a going concern."
+It has only $15.5 million in cash on its balance sheet, plus another $28.7 million held by payments processors.
+Helios and Matheson warned that "without raising additional capital, there is substantial doubt about the company's ability to continue as a going concern."

 The company is also facing possible legal action.
 Purported stockholders have filed two federal class-action complaints against Helios and Matheson this month accusing the company of making "materially false or misleading" statements to the market.
 The company said it intends to "vigorously defend" itself and believes the complaints are "without merit."